-Tim Cook says he is "furious" that people would question Apple's integrity.
-Ask him yourself.
+Tim Cook is Apple's CEO, and the man responsible for creating Apple's supply chain as it exists today.
 His email is tcook@apple.com.
-Don't accept talk of extra inspections and half-measures-ask him if he will step up and do the right thing today for his workers.
-Ask that he pay a dividend for change, and put 1% of Apple's massive reserve up to prove his commitment.
+Ask him if he will step up and do the right thing today for his workers.
+Ask that he pay a dividend for change, and put 1% of Apple's massive \$100 billion dollar reserve up to prove his commitment.
 Ask him to work with labor rights organizations that aren't suborned to corporate interests.
-Ask him to put Apple to work transforming how they treat workers so we can be proud of them again.
+Ask him to put Apple to work transforming how they treat workers, and begin paying a living wage so we can be proud of them again.